The Girl Who Goes

 What Our Day Looked Like: Best Tulip Tour Amsterdam

-Before I dive in to the details about what our day looked like, I need to mention something important: We learned from our guide, Roel, that every experience with Tulip Tours Holland looks a little bit different!
+Second: We also learned from Roel that every experience with Tulip Tours Holland looks a little bit different!
 They don’t always go to the same tulip fields every day.
 In fact, they scope out different tulip fields throughout North Holland and contact the farmers to ask whether they can add them to their list of fields they visit.

 So when you have your own tulip tour with Tulip Tours Holland, you will very likely have a different experience than we did.
 Which is fun and keeps it exciting!
 Here’s a general timeline of our day, but I’m sure you’ll be in for some surprises, too. 🙂